 Challenge TB | Lead Partner: KNCV | Country Director: Anthony Abura

-- Alignment with NTP Strategic Plan and Global Fund Concept Note, and close coordination with NTP and other relevant TB and HIV technical partners;
+- Alignment with NTP Strategic Plan and Global Fund Concept Note

-- The project will collaborate closely with PEPFAR supported partners, both at national and district level, to maximize synergy in project operations on improving TB prevention and care for PLHIV.
-This includes: capacity building on 3I’s, specimen sample transportation, M&E, laboratory strengthening, etc;
+- The project will collaborate closely with PEPFAR supported partners, both at national and district level

-- The project will strengthen the leadership of NTP in coordination and planning of operations research, sharing of research results and reaching consensus on policy implications for NTP.
+- The project strengthened the leadership of NTP in coordination and planning of operations research, sharing of research results and reaching consensus on policy implications for NTP.

 With support from CTB, the NTP increased the External Quality Assessment (EQA) coverage from 24% facilities in the second year of the project, to 96.5% facilities in the third year of the project.